Dena M. Carli

 Dena Carli is a former Democratic member of the Illinois House of Representatives.
 She represented the 1st District from 2011 to 2013.
-She was appointed to her seat in May 2011 after former incumbent Susana Mendoza resigned as District 1 representative to become Chicago city clerk.
-Carli has announced that she will not run for re-election.
+After Susana Mendoza resigned to serve as the Chicago City Clerk, the Democratic Representative District Committee for the 1st Representative District appointed Carli to fill the vacancy.
+Carli did not run for re-election.
 Carli serves as a Chicago Police Sergeant.
-Her committee assignments include International Trade & Commerce, Consumer Protection, Tourism & Conventions, Adoption Reform, and Judiciary II - Criminal Law.
-She and her husband Dennis have three sons.